Virtual-World-Crunchers/GamingForThePeople/README.md

 The following instructions will help you to get a copy  of the game and run it locally.

 ### Prerequisites
 Before cloning the repo from GitHub, make sure the Git LFS (Large File Storage) has been installed.
 You can read about the installation [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
-Moreover, if you don't have Windows, you might need to get Unreal Engine installed as well to open up the game.
+Moreover, if you don't have Windows, you might need to get Unreal Engine installed as well to open up the game (a very long installation process).
+Thus it is preferred that you use Windows to run the game.

 ### Installation
 1. Clone the repo to local from the v1.1 branch